rpep/fmmgen/README.md

 traversal in the `example` folder, built around the generated operators, that you can drop straight into your own code rather than writing a tree code from scratch.

-fmmgen was written as part of the PhD research of Ryan Alexander Pepper at the University of Southampton, and is described in the accompanying paper (see [References](#references) below). fmmgen is licensed under the MIT License.
+fmmgen was originally written as part of the PhD research of Ryan Alexander Pepper at the University of Southampton, and is described in the accompanying paper (see [References](#references) below). fmmgen is licensed under the MIT License.